Broad-sky/common-image-segmentation-algorithm/README.md

 # TensorRT  SOLOv2
 ### Introduction

-​		This project is based on SOLOv2 instance segmentation, and the model is deployed with tensorRT, aiming to attract jade.【不需要libtorch，纯TensorRT部署SOLOv2，可快速移植至NX/TX2.】
+​		This project is based on SOLOv2 instance segmentation, and the model is deployed with tensorRT, aiming to attract jade.

 ### Show result